hupe13/extensions-leaflet-map-testing/README.md

 - Attempt to obfuscate the URL to the gpx file and its data
 - The url to the gpx file is valid only once (for shortcode elevation)
-- The data are crypt with Base64.
+- The data are encrypted with Base64.
 It is very simple to decrypt.
 - The interaction with admin-ajax.php is not correct yet.
 - Who can help me, please contact me.